You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 You’d be better off doing a quick review of a subject and focusing on solving problems on that subject to fill in the holes and get to know the topics.

 For example, you could spend a day (at most) reviewing an outline or consulting a lecture or other source material.
-After that, you can refer to an outline after attempting problems, matching your work with it.
+Then you can refer to an outline after attempting problems, cross-referencing with model/sample answers.
 Abstract concepts will make more sense and stay in you better after seeing examples.
+Learn by example.

 You probably have some idea of where your strengths and weaknesses are.
 Adjust your time depending on where you struggle and where you need less time.